In 1859, in the Origin of Species, English naturalist Charles Darwin introduced his masterpiece: The Theory of Evolution.

 If you consider that life has evolved from its simplest form, you can then imagine that life appeared on its own, out of some chemical reactions.
 This is known as abiogenesis.
 This matter is not discussed in Darwin’s book, although it seems that Darwin actually believed so.
 This is the craziest hypothesis, which is probably the weakest point of Darwin’s theory of evolution.

 They believe that 3.5 billion years ago, the Earth was totally flooded by ocean, which was a “soup” where plenty of chemical reactions took place.
 It has been experimentally shown that certain compositions of this soup would produce amino acids, which are the building blocks of life.
 Experiments are made difficult by the fact that, although basic ingredients are here, they still need to be combined the right way, with the right recipe.
-Two of the letters of the RNA have then been produced, as displayed in this video from NOVA scienceNOW:
+Two of the letters of the RNA have then been produced.

 However, there are still huge leaps to be made to assert abiogenesis.
 First the two other letters need to appear.
 Second, these building blocks actually rearrange themselves almost magically to produce an actual RNA.
 Third, this RNA must end up inside a membrane to make an actual cell.
 Explaining abiogenesis is still highly complicated.
 And we might never be able to find it by experimentations…